Here’s an interesting collection оf the Soviet-era animated film posters.

-The cartoon shows the combination of stereotypical images, such as big cars, skyscrapers, logos, and forbidden entertainment.
+The cartoon shows a combination of stereotypical images, such as big cars, skyscrapers, logos, and forbidden entertainment.
 Logotypes that frame the night club sequence at the beginning and the end play an especially important role in both cinema and animation.
 Logos play the same role as geographical landmarks helping viewers understand that this cartoon is about the US.

 The nightclub sequence is of particular interest as it sarcastically portrays the American entertainment and popular culture.
-The Bulldog, as a stereotypical American nouveau riche, enjoys his status and indulges with good food, night bars, personal limo, and a luxurious household with a butler.
-The comical effect is achieved by the fact that such luxury, unthinkable in the Soviet Russia for anybody except the highest rank leaders, is inherited by the dog.
+The Bulldog, as a stereotypical American nouveau riche, enjoys his status and indulges with good food, night bars, a personal limo, and a luxurious household with a butler.
+The comical effect is achieved by the fact that such luxury, unthinkable in Soviet Russia for anybody except the highest rank leaders, is inherited by the dog.
 In the 1950s, a significant part of the Soviet citizens lived in wretched conditions of communal apartments, dormitories, and temporary houses.
 The dancing scene was used not only to satirically depict the soulless American style of entertainment but also was aimed at the youth subculture of stilyagi, (the stylish ones) often considered a pro-Western “fifth column” within the Soviet society.
 Stilyagi were Soviet youngsters fascinated with American music, dance, and art.
 They listened to jazz and adopted Western fashion trends.

 Stilyagi were often ridiculed by the official Soviet media

-The attitude towards jazz changed radically in the Soviet Russia since the 1920s when it used to be considered a folk music of the oppressed African-Americans.
+The attitude towards jazz changed radically in Soviet Russia since the 1920s when it used to be considered a folk music of the oppressed African-Americans.
 As jazz became a part of the mainstream American culture, the Soviet propaganda labeled it “music for the rich”.
 During the anti-Semitic anti-Western campaign of the 1940-1950s anyone listening jazz was proclaimed a potential traitor:

 “Today he plays jazz, tomorrow he will betray his Motherland!”